Regulations for the 15th Klaudia Taev Competition (2027)

 1. FIRST ROUND (selection round)

-To register participation in the 1st round, there are two options available (A and B):
+To register for participation in the First Round, applicants may choose between two options (A and B):

-A – LIVE AUDITION (recommended because there is a higher chance of being selected) –
+A – LIVE AUDITION (recommended, as it offers a higher chance of being selected) –

-The registration deadline for live auditions is usually 10-5 days before the chosen audition date.
+The registration deadline for live auditions is usually 5 to 10 days before the selected audition date.

-Singers must perform with piano accompaniment two pieces of a different character from different composers.
-At least one of them must be an operatic aria.
-Chosen pieces can also (but not necessarily) be performed in later rounds.
+Singers must perform, with piano accompaniment, two pieces of contrasting character by different composers.
+At least one of the pieces must be an operatic aria.
+The selected repertoire may also, but does not have to, be performed in later rounds of the Competition.

 NB!
-The entire duration of the performance may not exceed 10 minutes.
+The total duration of the performance must not exceed 10 minutes.

 B – AUDITION BY VIDEO RECORDING –